pratikunterwegs/pathomove/README.md

   password = "your HPC password", script = "your simulation run script", # e.g. scripts/do_sim_pathomove.R
-  folder = "yourFolder", # folder for the output template_job = "template job shell script",  # the shell script from (5) parameter_file = "some parameter file name.csv" # the parameter data
+  folder = "yourFolder", # folder for the output scenario_tag = "scenario_tag", # user-defined name for the scenario
+  template_job = "template job shell script",  # the shell script from (5)
+  parameter_file = "some parameter file name.csv" # the parameter data
 )